cancel

 BarryWhit

 @LCE, I was just updating my answer in anticipation of this common argument.
-Only to find out you almost immediately made it 😀.
+Only to find out you almost immediately made it :grinning_face:.
 Please see the additions and let me know if you disagree.

-- If a post has answered your question, please acknowledge the help you received by clicking "Accept as Solution".
+- If someone's post helped resolve your issue, please thank them by clicking "Accept as Solution".

 LCE